Ever wondered what gaming mouse do the pros use for high-intensity top-level gaming? They certainly cannot rely on simple mice with basic functions.

 That’s why you can find great designs in the market.

-A simple mouse usually has black or white color, without too much emphasis on its outlook.
+A simple mouse usually has a black or white color, without too much emphasis on its outlook.
 On the other hand, a gaming mouse comes in many shapes and colors and contains flashing lights that attract viewers.

 A gaming mouse is more sensitive than a normal mouse and moves faster on the screen.